vamsikri-hash/dvservice/README.md

-#### frontand for DCV customer service for daksh hackthon 2020 using Genesys API
+#### frontend for DCV customer service for daksh hackthon 2020 using Genesys API